 Naturally, there is also a level structure.
 You gain experience by riding, completing workouts, challenges, etc., just like getting drops.
 Every level unlocks certain items (bikes, components, clothes…) that cost drops.
 There are 100 Zwift levels for cyclists and 30 for runners.
 So, be mindful of what you buy and when.
 To spend your drops wisely, check out Zwift Insider’s shopping guide.

 Zwift is not far from an MMORPG game like World of Warcraft.
 It tries to keep you engaged and motivate you to ride more.
 You basically build your character.
 Does this motivation work?
 It depends on your personality.
 If you are competitive and like games, then yes, it does.
 But a few of my friends tried Zwift, and these gamification mechanisms didn’t work for them.
-Instead, they rode outside in the winter.
+Instead, they rode outside in winter because the idea of using a trainer did not appeal to them.

 Routes

 One of Zwift’s most significant downsides is its limited range of routes.
 They will get repetitive.
 Please don’t take me wrong.
 Zwift developers work hard to add new routes.
 But apps like ROUVY or FulGaz are on another level.
 They offer hundreds to thousands of routes worldwide.
-However, these routes are recorded footage, not a virtual world.
+However, these routes are recorded footage of real places, not a virtual world.

 You will have access to three maps at a given time.
 Watopia is available all year round, and the other two maps rotate based on a schedule.
 These maps include France, Innsbruck, London, the Makuri Islands, New York City, Paris, and more.